 - to serve the needs of the monetary policy of the Eurosystem.

-Similarly to its predecessor, TARGET2 is used for the settlement of payments connected with monetary policy operations, of interbank payments, of customer payments exchanged between banks and of transactions related to other payment and securities settlement systems (i.e. ancillary systems).
+Like its predecessor, TARGET2 is used to settle payments connected with monetary policy operations, as well as interbank payments, customer payments exchanged between banks and transactions related to other payment and securities settlement systems, i.e. ancillary systems.
 As TARGET2 provides intraday finality, i.e. settlement is final for the receiving participant once the funds have been credited, it is possible to reuse these funds several times a day.
-Since June 2015 TARGET2 participants have also been able to open dedicated cash accounts (DCAs) on the TARGET2-Securities (T2S) platform, which they can use to settle the cash leg of their securities transactions.
+Since June 2015 TARGET2 participants have also been able to open dedicated cash accounts (DCAs) on the TARGET2‑Securities (T2S) platform, which they can use to settle the cash leg of their securities transactions.
+Moreover, as of November 2018, TARGET2 participants can use TIPS, a new service implemented by the Eurosystem for settling euro-denominated instant payments on an individual basis and around the clock.

-Building on the synergies between the two market infrastructures, the Eurosystem has begun to consolidate TARGET2 and T2S services.
-This will provide an opportunity to enhance the RTGS services offered to users, to further strengthen cyber resilience and to establish a single access point to a range of market infrastructure services.
+Building on the synergies between the two market infrastructures, the Eurosystem has started to consolidate TARGET2 and T2S services.
+This will allow it to enhance its RTGS services, further strengthen cyber resilience and establish a single access point to a range of market infrastructure services.

 TARGET2 offers harmonised services at the EU level and a single pricing structure.
 It provides ancillary systems with a harmonised set of cash settlement services and supports its users with enhanced liquidity management tools.
 In this manner, it contributes to financial integration, financial stability and liquidity efficiency in the euro area.

 TARGET2 is accessible to a large number of participants.
 Over 1,700 credit institutions in Europe use TARGET2 to make payments on their own behalf, on behalf of other (indirect) participants or on their customers’ behalf.
-Taking into account branches and subsidiaries, more than 51,000 banks worldwide (and thus all of the customers of these banks) can be reached via TARGET2.
+Taking into account branches and subsidiaries, almost 50,000 banks worldwide (and thus all of the customers of these banks) can be reached via TARGET2.

 The report and its structure

-In addition to the core content, the report includes seven boxes, providing detailed information on topics of particular relevance in 2017 and an in-depth analysis of a specific TARGET2 feature.
-The boxes focus, respectively, on the tenth anniversary of TARGET2; the evolution of traffic in TARGET2; TARGET2 liquidity and its usage; TARGET2 cross-border activities; the TARGET2/T2S consolidation project and future RTGS services; TARGET2 cyber and end-point security; and forthcoming TARGET2 adaptations to the TARGET Instant Payment Settlement (TIPS) service.
-In the report, the references made to the first-generation TARGET system (which was in operation from January 1999 to May 2008) are also applicable to its second generation, TARGET2 (which has been in operation since November 2007).
+In addition to the core content, the report includes six boxes on topics of particular relevance in 2018 and an in-depth analysis of a specific TARGET2 feature.
+The boxes focus, respectively, on the evolution of traffic in TARGET2; intraday TARGET2 liquidity and its usage; the implications of Brexit for TARGET2; ASI 6 Real-Time and TIPS activities; new enhanced contingency services; the TARGET2/T2S consolidation project and future RTGS services.
+In the report, the references made to the first-generation TARGET system (which was in operation from January 1999 to May 2008) are also applicable to its second generation, TARGET2 (which replaced TARGET in May 2008).

-Please note that liquidity transfers between TARGET2 and T2S DCAs and payments processed on DCAs are not included when calculating the TARGET2 indicators presented in this report.
+Please note that liquidity transfers between TARGET2 and T2S/ TIPS DCAs and payments processed on T2S/TIPS DCAs were not included when calculating the TARGET2 indicators presented in this report.

-Despite the fact that DCAs are legally part of TARGET2, these (technical) transactions are excluded from the calculations in order to prevent the system’s indicators being artificially inflated and to make the figures more easily comparable from year to year.
-Nevertheless, as a matter of transparency, some general (cash-based) and per-country statistics on DCAs are provided on the ECB website.
+Despite the fact that both T2S and TIPS DCAs are legally part of TARGET2, these (technical) transactions are excluded from the calculations in order to prevent the system’s indicators being artificially inflated and to make the figures more easily comparable from year to year.
+Nevertheless, as a matter of transparency, some general (cash-based) and per-country statistics on T2S DCAs are provided on the ECB website.

 1 Evolution of TARGET2 traffic